x-hgg-x/tz-rs/README.md

 This crate is mainly intended for UNIX platforms.

-Since the time zone database files are not included in this crate, non UNIX users can download a copy of the database on the [IANA site](https://www.iana.org/time-zones) and compile the time zone database files to a local directory.
+Since the time zone database files are not included in this crate, non-UNIX users can download a copy of the database on the [IANA site](https://www.iana.org/time-zones) and compile the time zone database files to a local directory.

 The database files can then be read by specifying an absolute path in the `TZ` string: